BarryDigby/barrydigby.github.io/Variant_Calling/pipeline.md

 ***

-*N.B* Both filtering steps require the samtools reference index file `*.fai` and picards dictionary `*.dict` file to be present in the working directory.
+*N.B* Both filtering steps require the samtools reference index file `*.fai` and picards dictionary `*.dict` file to be present in the reference genome directory.

 # 8. Merge VCFs {#mergevcf}
 `MergeVCFs` combines multiple variant files into a single variant file.